 There is no better place to go if you are looking for beaches near Austin Tx than Barton Springs Pool, located in the city center.

-It is the perfect place to go if you want to perfect your tan, cool off into the refreshing spring waters, and have a picnic with your beloved ones in the picnic areas.
+This is the perfect place to go if you want to get a tan, cool off in the spring waters, and have a picnic with your family or friends in the picnic areas.

 Austin: Kayaking Tour through Downtown to Barton Springs is a different way to get to Barton Springs from Austin Downtown.

-You will meet your guide in Austin downtown, get familiarized with your kayak, paddle, and life vest, and start your kayaking adventure.
+You will meet your guide in downtown Austin.
+They will help you get comfortable with your kayak, paddle, and life vest.
+Then you will start your kayaking adventure!

-For more details about Barton Springs, please read the full article here.
+For more details about Barton Springs, please read the full article.